-Two monitoring wells MW-20B and MW-21B will be installed to further delineate the groundwater plume in OU-2.
-The proposed monitoring well locations are presented on Figure 3.1.
+MW-23B and MW-24B: Two monitoring wells to be installed along the southern boundary of the National Gypsum Company property, labeled tax parcel #165.-1-34.
+These groundwater monitoring locations will further define the extent of the groundwater plume in the northern direction.
 The boring for the monitoring well will be advanced to the bottom of the Upper Unconsolidated Aquifer.
 The estimated depths of the borings are 48 feet below ground surface.
-Each boring will be completed as follows.
+Each boring will be completed as follows: